min9kwak/preprocessing/README.md

 ### 1. modality.py
-The `modality.py` file provides the `ModifiedModality` class, which can handle both MRI images and ROI (Region of Interest; binary values of 0 and 1) masks.
+The `modality.py` file provides the `ModifiedModality` class, which can handle MRI images, ROI (Region of Interest; binary values of 0 and 1) masks, and biopsy (binary pixels, not region) masks.
 MRI images are either registered to a specific space (for center modality) or transformed (for moving modality) during each preprocessing step.
-Correspondingly, the ROI undergoes an identical transformation as the MRI using `transform_roi`, ensuring it is mapped to the same space.
+Correspondingly, the ROI and biopsy undergo an identical transformation as the MRI using `transform_binary`, ensuring it is mapped to the same space.

 ### 2. ANTs.py
 The `ANTs.py` file provides the `ModifiedANTsRegistrator` class, which extends the functionality of the existing `ANTsRegistrator` to effectively handle ROI transformations.
-When transforming the ROI, any values greater than **0.5** are converted to **1** to maintain the ROI as binary masks.
+When transforming the ROI or biopsy, any values greater than **args.threshold** are converted to **1** to maintain the ROI or biopsy as a binary mask.
-This step is crucial because, without it, the affine transformation process could result in blurred edges of the final ROI.
-By ensuring values remain binary, the integrity of the ROI is preserved.
+This step is crucial because, without it, the affine transformation process could result in blurred edges of the final ROI or biopsy.
+By ensuring values remain binary, the integrity of the ROI or biopsy is preserved.

 ### 3. preprocessor.py
 The `modified_preprocessor.py` file provides the `ModifiedPreprocessor` class, which performs the complete preprocessing steps.
-MRI images undergo *all five steps*, while ROI masks only go through *the first three steps*.
+MRI images undergo *all five steps*, while ROI / biopsy masks only go through *the first three steps*.
 The steps are as follows:
-1. **Co-registration**: This step adjusts the MRIs and ROIs to match a predefined center modality (orientation and central point).
+1. **Co-registration**: This step adjusts the MRIs and ROIs / biopsies to match a predefined center modality (orientation and central point).
-The center MRI is processed using the `register` function, while the center ROI, moving MRI, and moving ROI are adjusted using the `transform` or `transform_roi` function to align with it.
+The center MRI is processed using the `register` function, while the center ROI / biopsy and moving MRI / ROI / biopsy are adjusted using the `transform` or `transform_binary` function to align with it.
 2. **Atlas Registration**: This step adjusts the images to match the ANTs atlas.
 It ensures that the spacing, dimension, orientation, central point, and so on are consistent with the BraTS standard.
 3. **Atlas Correction (optional)**: This optional step further corrects any slight misalignments that remain after the atlas registration to ensure better accuracy.